NaladalaNavya/ML-MINI-PROJECTS/README.md

-Certainly!
-Here's a comprehensive `README.md` file tailored for your [ML-MINI-PROJECTS](https://github.com/NaladalaNavya/ML-MINI-PROJECTS) repository.
-This README is structured to provide clear insights into each project category—Regression, Classification, and Clustering—highlighting the objectives, methodologies, and technologies used.

----

 # 🧠 Machine Learning Mini Projects

 Welcome to my **Machine Learning Mini Projects** repository!
 This collection encompasses a variety of projects that delve into core machine learning concepts, including regression, classification, and clustering.
 Each project is designed to reinforce theoretical knowledge through practical implementation using Python and popular ML libraries.